-Easy, elegant, and impressive, this Stuffed Pork Tenderloin features a deeply flavored spinach stuffing and a tangy mustard basting sauce that make this dish truly special.
-If you’ve never stuffed a pork tenderloin before, don’t worry.
-I walk you through the process with clear, step-by-step instructions and photos.
+Easy, elegant, and impressive, this easy Stuffed Pork Tenderloin recipe features a flavorful spinach, sun-dried tomato, and goat cheese filling, along with a tangy mustard basting sauce.
+If you’ve never stuffed a pork tenderloin before, don’t worry; I walk you through the process with clear step-by-step instructions and photos.

 This post contains referral links for products I recommend.
 As an Amazon Associate, I earn a small commission on qualified purchases, at no cost to you.